Reinventing a Classic (Market Trolley) for the Modern Day

-When we started Joyrolla, we weren't just out to make another Shopping cart.
+When we started Joyrolla, we weren't just out to make another Shopping Trolley.
 We wanted to bring back something timeless—a solid, functional "granny cart" from the 1970s with an edge that could hold its own today.
 The original had a wide-open bag, a sturdy aluminium frame, and a no-nonsense, essentialist vibe.

 It just worked.
 So we thought, why not give it a fresh spin?